Best Practices and Issues that Arise in DCF Models

 The DCF approach can be used in a variety of circumstances, including the valuation of an entire company (for example, in quantifying damages in investment treaty expropriation cases), as well as the valuation of the loss of profits for a specific contract (for example, in quantifying damages because of an early termination of a contract).

-With an indefinite time period, it is necessary to calculate a terminal value for the company, as forecasting cash flows beyond a certain period is impractical.
+With an indefinite period, it is necessary to calculate a terminal value for the company, as forecasting cash flows beyond a certain period is impractical.

 The terminal value represents the sum of all future cash flows beyond the explicit forecast period.
 The explicit forecast period is typically until the forecast cash flows are in a steady state whereby no major changes to the company are expected that could have any impact on the future cash flows.